 EIA Ref.
 EM&A Log Ref.
-Recommended Mitigation Measures Objectives of the Recommende d Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status If wastewater treatment is deployed, the wastewater treatment unit shall deploy suitable treatment process (e.g. oil interceptor / activated carbon) to reduce the pollution level to an acceptable standard and remove any prohibited substances (e.g. TPH) to undetectable range.
+Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status If wastewater treatment is deployed, the wastewater treatment unit shall deploy suitable treatment process (e.g. oil interceptor / activated carbon) to reduce the pollution level to an acceptable standard and remove any prohibited substances (e.g. TPH) to undetectable range.
 All treated effluent from wastewater treatment plant shall meet the requirements as stated in TM-DSS and should be discharged into the foul sewers.
 If groundwater recharging wells are deployed, recharging wells should be installed as appropriate for recharging the contaminated groundwater back into the ground.
 The recharging wells should be selected at places where the groundwater quality will not be affected by the recharge operation as indicated in the Section 2.3 of TM-DSS.
 The baseline groundwater quality shall be determined prior to the selection of the recharge wells, and submit a working plan (including the laboratory analytical results showing the quality of groundwater at the proposed recharge location(s) as well as the pollutant levels of groundwater to be recharged) to EPD for agreement.
-Pollution levels of groundwater to be recharged shall not be higher than pollutant levels of ambient groundwater at the recharge well.
+Pollution levels of groundwater to be recharge shall not be higher than pollutant levels of ambient groundwater at the recharge well.
 Prior to recharge, any prohibited substances such as TPH products should be removed as necessary by installing the petrol

 EIA Ref.
 EM&A Log Ref.
-Recommended Mitigation Measures Objectives of the Recommende d Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status interceptor. \$6.9.1.6 W6 Accidental Spillage In order to prevent accidental spillage of chemicals, the following is recommended: • All the tanks, containers, storage area should be bunded and the locations should be locked as far as possible from the sensitive watercourse and stormwater drains; • The Contractor should register as a chemical waste producer if chemical wastes would be generated.
+Recommended Mitigation Measures Objectives of the Recommended Measures & Main Concerns to address Implementation Agent Location / Timing Implementation Stage Requirements and/ or standards to be achieved Implementation Status interceptor.
+S6.9.1.6 W6 Accidental Spillage In order to prevent accidental spillage of chemicals, the following is recommended: All the tanks, containers, storage area should be bunded and the locations should be locked as far as possible from the sensitive watercourse and stormwater drains; The Contractor should register as a chemical waste producer if chemical wastes would be generated.
 Storage of chemical waste arising from the construction activities should be stored with suitable labels and warnings.
 Disposal of chemical wastes should be conducted in compliance with the requirements as stated in the Waste Disposal (Chemical Waste) (General) Regulation.
-To minimize water quality impact from accidental spillage Contractor All construction site where practicable Construction stage Water Pollution Control Ordinance ProPECC PN 1/94 TM-EIAO TM-DSS • Implemented Waste Manage ement (Construction Waste) \$7.4.1 WM1 On-site sorting of C&D material Geological assessment should be carried out by competent persons on site during excavation to identify materials which are not suitable to use as aggregate in structural concrete (e.g. volcanic rock, Aplite dyke rock, etc.).
-Volcanic rock and Aplite Separation of unsuitable rock from ending up at concrete batching plants and be turned into concrete for Contractor All construction sites Construction stage • DEVB (W) No. 6/2010 Implemented
+To minimize water quality impact from accidental spillage Contractor All construction site where practicable Construction stage Water Pollution Control Ordinance ProPECC PN 1/94 TM-EIAO TM-DSS Implemented and rectified after observation.
+Waste Manage ement (Construction Waste) S7.4.1 WM1 Geological assessment should be carried out by competent persons on site during excavation to identify materials which are not suitable to use as aggregate in structural concrete (e.g. volcanic rock, Aplite dyke rock, etc.).
+Volcanic rock and Aplite dyke rock should be separated at the source sites as far as practicable and stored at designated Separation of unsuitable rock from ending up at concrete batching plants and be turned into concrete for structural use Contractor All construction sites Construction stage • DEVB (W) No. 6/2010 • N/A